tonychen05/ohio-discord-bot-2024/README.md

 ## Welcome to the repository for the OHI/O Discord bot!

 Here are instructions on how to set up the repository on your own machine.

-Note that these instructions assume you have a GitHub account and that you have Git installed.
-To create a GitHub account, click "sign up" in the top right corner of this webpage.
-For more info on installing Git, check out [Git's official installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or see some of [the resources](#additional-resources) at the bottom of this README file.
+Note that these instructions assume that you already have...

+- A GitHub account.
+To create a GitHub account, click "sign up" in the top right corner of any page on GitHub.

+- Git installed on your PC.
+You can download the latest version of Git at [git-scm.com/downloads](https://git-scm.com/downloads).

+- Python installed on your PC.
+You can download the latest version of Python at [www.python.org/downloads](https://www.python.org/downloads/).

+- Some basic command line knowledge.
+If this is a roadblock for you, then you can ask another tech committee member for help.

 ### 1. Fork this repository ("repo" for short).

-Near the top-right corner of this page will be a button labeled "**Fork**".
+Near the top-right corner of this repo's GitHub page will be a button labeled **Fork**.
 Click it and follow the on-screen instructions to create a fork of this repo.

 A fork is a copy of the repo under your own account.
 Creating a fork gives you the freedom to play around with the code, since changes won't affect the production code.